igrep/typesafe-precure/README.md

 #### Transform and Purify as an IO Action

 The phrases are printed by line.
+Inspired by the similar feature of rubicure.

 ```haskell
 ghci> printEpisode scene